-While standards and policy at both the state and federal levels address the use of isolation, and while both international and constitutional law have been interpreted to ban the practice, there is a great need for a strong and unequivocal national ban on the solitary confinement of children.
+Both international and constitutional law have been interpreted to ban solitary confinement.
+And while standards and policies at both the state and federal levels address the use of isolation in certain circumstances, there are significant gaps.
+There is thus a great need for strong and unequivocal national and state bans on the solitary confinement of children.